 Who is Wolfgang Tillmans?

 Tillmans once commented that he wants his pictures to work in all directions.
-He continued to explain that his photography speaks much about him, but he pays closer attention to details to make them speak for the viewer and their experiences too.
+He explained that his photography speaks much about him, but he pays closer attention to details to make them speak for the viewer and their experiences.
 Tillmans’s range of work is extensive; He could be capturing images of an airplane from a window or creating portraits of the singer Frank Ocean.

 The photographers’ diverse working style is inspired by the observations he makes on the surroundings and the ongoing investigations of the medium of photography.